purepelmen/NativeMonoEmbedded-App/README.md

 - [x] Fix `NativeApp.Android` can't determine what Managed libs it need to copy (Debug or Release).
 - [x] Add support for other architectures for Desktop platforms (i.e. windows 32-bit).
 - [ ] Provide a script to build all native projects and prepare build output files for using so the project can be built by only having .NET SDK (+ optionally Android SDK).
+> Motivation: to provide an ability to pre-build the native part of the app to act like a bootstrapper for the managed app, and then only work with C# code.
 - [x] Fix problems with building of the managed project: it does not copy NuGet package contents (managed and native libs).
 > Using `dotnet publish` instead of `build` builds and prepares everything required for the app to work.
 Apparently it should have been used from the start.
 - [x] Fix `NativeApp.Shared` so the dependencies of the main assembly (`Assembly-Main`) are loaded by the CLR.